bolliy/ioBroker.sun2000/README.md

 * Real-time values such as input power, output power, charging/discharging power and the grid consumption are read out at a fixed interval.
 * States are only written for changed data from the inverter.
 This relieves the burden on the iobroker instance.
 * The states “inputPower” or “activePower” in the “collected” path can be monitored with a “was updated” trigger element.
 Because these states are always written within the set interval.
+* modbus-proxy: Third party device such as wallbox, energy manager etc. can receive data even if the modbus interface of inverter is already in use.
+In addition you can mirror the sun2000 data to another IoBroker instance.

 ## Main Settings
 * `address`: Inverter IP address